IzaacFacundo/ISS_Tracker_API/README.md

 ## ISS Data

 The data that can be gathered from this REST API is mostly position and velocity data of the ISS at a given epoch.
-An epoch is a point in time and is represented by a string in the form '<YEAR>-<DAYOFYEAR>T<TIME>Z'.
+An epoch is a point in time and is represented by a string in the form '\<YEAR\>-\<DAYOFYEAR\>T\<TIME\>Z'.
 At a given epoch, the ISS data records a state vector with the three components of the position and velocity in the J2000 frame.
 The units for these components are km and km/s respectively.

 ## iss\_tracker.py

 This python script runs the API that the user can pull from.
 It has the following routes:
-    '/'
-    '/epochs' - contains query parameters 'limit' and 'offset
-    '/epochs/\<epoch>'
-    '/epochs/\<epoch>/speed'
-    '/help'
-    '/delete-data'
-    '/post-data'
-    '/comment'
-    '/header'
-    '/metadata'
-    '/epochs/\<epoch>/location'
-    '/now'

-'/' returns the entire data set for the ISS tracker in .xml form.
+'/' - returns the entire data set for the ISS tracker in .xml form.
 It returns it to the user as a dictionary.

-'/epochs' returns a list of strings that contains all of the epochs (times) contained in the data.
+'/epochs' - returns a list of strings that contains all of the epochs (times) contained in the data.

-'/epochs/\<epoch>' returns the state vector of the ISS at the given epoch.
+'/epochs/\<epoch>' - returns the state vector of the ISS at the given epoch.

-'/epochs/\<epoch\>/speed' returns the absolute speed of the ISS in km/s at the given epoch.
+'/epochs/\<epoch\>/speed' - returns the absolute speed of the ISS in km/s at the given epoch.

-'/help' returns a message detailing all routes available to the user.
+'/help' - returns a message detailing all routes available to the user.

-'/delete-data' deletes the ISS data that was pulled from the .xml file on the ISS website
+'/delete-data' - deletes the ISS data that was pulled from the .xml file on the ISS website

-'/post-data' posts the ISS data back to the server for use in other methods after it's been deleted
+'/post-data' - posts the ISS data back to the server for use in other methods after it's been deleted

-'/comment' returns the comment block from the ISS .xml data
+'/comment' - returns the comment block from the ISS .xml data

-'/header' returns the header object from the ISS .xml data
+'/header' - returns the header object from the ISS .xml data

-'/metadata' returns the metadata object from the ISS .xml data
+'/metadata' - returns the metadata object from the ISS .xml data

-'/epochs/\<epoch\>/location' returns the geopositional location data for a given epoch
+'/epochs/\<epoch\>/location' - returns the geopositional location data for a given epoch

-'/now' returns the geopositional location data for the epoch closest to the current time
+'/now' - returns the geopositional location data for the epoch closest to the current time

 ## How to run the code